OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-12.md

 ## 2 Kings 12:14

-for they gave it to the workmen, and they repaired the house of the Lord with it.
+for they allocated it to the workmen, who used it to restore the house of the Lord.

 ## 2 Kings 12:15